Montana/portato/README.md

 ## Why?

 The original author of Portato, @Necoro aka René Neumann, has stated "Portato does not work with current versions of portage.
 Hence I asked to remove it from Gentoo.
 I do not know, if I will ever make it work again.
 So please step up if you are interested in getting it running again."
+So I thought I'd be the person to get the new version of Portato going.

 Before you install this, make sure you view your `environment variables` via: